techidaily/site-fox-cloud/source/_posts/in-2024-craft-impressive-images-with-photoshops-radial-distortion-features.md

 ![what is the radial blur effect](https://images.wondershare.com/filmora/article-images/2022/12/radial-blur-effect-to-photos-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3UyJuZYzjt0?si=W87GeyzVKVORAk7S" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Moreover, the **radial blur effect** can also evoke certain emotions by transforming the image.
 To create this effect, you have to be precise and accurate with your camera movements.
 Hence, you can bring focus and display a certain speed in your photos using the radial blur effect.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aG3NRuHrIJg?si=HwzwD0RXmrzIXX1V" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: How to Add the Radial Blur Effect to Your Photos in Photoshop?